-Cocaine (sometimes processed and sold as “crack”) is an extremely addictive drug that is derived from the coca plant in South America.
+Cocaine (which is also processed and sold as “crack”) is an extremely addictive drug that is derived from the coca plant in South America.
 It can be abused by snorting, smoking, or injection.
-Depending on the manner of absorbing the drug, highs can last from between 5 and 30 minutes.
+Depending on the manner of absorbing the drug, highs can last between 5 and 30 minutes.

-The limbic system (affecting pleasure and motivational control) is affected by cocaine use, and this leads to addiction.
-The cells that indicate pleasure in the brain are artificially stimulated, and a person is neurologically moved to want to experience such sentiments over and over again.
-Not only is the cocaine desired, but the people, places, and paraphernalia associated with the drug use are often interpreted as desirable and pleasant memories.1
+The limbic system (the part of the brain that controls pleasure and motivational control) is affected by cocaine use.
+These temporary changes in pleasure sensations and motivation can quickly lead to addiction.
+Because the cells that trigger euphoric feelings in the brain are artificially stimulated, and a person is neurologically moved to want to experience such sentiments over and over again.
+Not only is the cocaine desired, but the people, places, and paraphernalia associated with the drug use are often falsely interpreted as desirable and pleasant memories.

 Signs and Symptoms

 Those who sniff cocaine regularly might be prone to frequent nosebleeds, an inability to smell scents or odors, and a constant runny nose or hoarse voice.
+The tissue within the nostrils may become inflamed, infected, or even cancerous.
 Bowel problems are more common with cocaine that is administered orally.
 These bowel complications can make it difficult to go to the bathroom because there will be a limited blood flow in the users’ intestines.

 Integrated Treatment for Cocaine Addiction

-Most cocaine addicts also abuse other drugs.
-Multiple addictions may need to be treated at one time.
-Addiction to cocaine is more than one disorder.
+Many people who use cocaine also misuse other drugs or have complicated stressors associated with cocaine use.
+Multiple addictions may have occurred and need to be treated at one time.
+Because substance use usually begins as a way to self-medicate, and because cocaine addiction can lead to traumatic life events, addiction to cocaine often includes more than one disorder.
 The effects of addiction plague family life, cognitive thinking ability, and general health.
-Many aspects of the drug abuse will need to be specifically addressed in treatment.
+All of the issues that surround cocaine use can be addressed in a supportive, helpful way during treatment.

 Addiction to cocaine is more than one disorder.
 The effects of addiction plague family life, cognitive thinking ability, and general health.
 Many aspects of the drug abuse will need to be specifically addressed in treatment.